drivly/kafka.do/README.md

 ## Parameters

-All endpoints accept the following parameters to change queue behavior:
+Each endpoint creates the queue if it does not exist and accepts the following parameters to change queue behavior:

 - `max_batch_size`: The maximum number of messages allowed in each batch.